ilovelili/dongfeng-specification/api.growthprofile.md

 # DongFeng Project - Growth Profile

 The API Specification for DongFeng project (Growth profile web application).
 Both parents and teachers have the access to growth profile.
+However we don't have features for parents in phase I.

 ## Login [/login]